Kazzoouutt/alx-system_engineering-devops-cohort-9/README.md

-This describes the folder used for the system engineerign tasks on ALX
+This is the command used in printing the absolute path of the current working directory